 The notification letter will include information regarding any recommendations the MC/Assessment Working Group has issued for the respective project, if the case.
-Such recommendations will be operated using the eMS applicant user and may refer to, among others, reduction of the project budget, removal/revision of a particular activity, revision of indicators etc. The notification letter will also include the invitation for the LA to express their consent to enter a Subsidy Contract.
+Such recommendations will be operated using the eMS applicant user and may refer to, among others, reduction of the project budget, removal/revision of a particular activity, revision of indicators etc. The notification letter will also include the invitation for the LA to express their consent to accept the financing and to indicate in the specific section of eMS the user that will act as LB for the project in the electronic system (eMS).
 The JS will verify if the LA respected and modified the application according to the recommendations.

 Attention!
-The starting date for the eligibility of expenditures, except for preparation costs, is the next day following the receipt by the LA of MC Decision regarding the approval of the project.
-This means that beneficiaries can proceed with expenditures, which are eligible from this date, provided the subsidy contract is signed with the Managing Authority.
+The starting date for the eligibility of expenditures, except for preparation costs, is the next day following MC Decision regarding the approval of the project.
+This means that beneficiaries can proceed with the expenditures, when the project implementation starts, according to the project implementation period stated in the Subsidy Contract.

 Please be advised that the MA may refuse the contracting of a project and propose to the MC the rejection of the project from contracting.
-Therefore, expenditures made by the beneficiaries before the signing of the subsidy contract is not signed, these expenditures shall not be reimbursed by the Programme.
+Therefore, expenditures made by the beneficiaries before the signing of the subsidy contract are made at the risk of the beneficiaries and in case the subsidy contract is not signed, these expenditures shall not be reimbursed by the Programme.